-Medicare Payment Suspension Lawyer in Texas
+Medicare Payment Suspension Attorneys in Houston

 Comprehensive Counsel for Medicare Compliance

 The Centers for Medicare & Medicaid Services (CMS) uses many tools to deter waste, fraud, and abuse among providers and suppliers who bill Medicare and Medicaid.
 In addition to billing privilege revocations and recoupment, CMS has the authority to suspend payments to providers or suppliers under any of the following three circumstances:

 - Fraud or willful misrepresentation;